We have watched 5 inspiring TED Talks on idea creation and advertising. All of them share some thought-provoking insights which are worth analyzing...

 The best way to understand what shift we are talking about here is to look at the stats.
 204% - this is the increase in the number of consumer touchpoints with brands in ad tech in the last couple of years.
 Users no longer interact with brands through one medium at a time, but they are exposed to simultaneous messaging coming from different sources.
 Why?
 Their habits have changed, and they tend to smoothly switch from one channel to another without making it a decision, meaning that they expect the brand to follow these shifts and stay up to date with the messaging.

-Consumer behavior patterns described above create a need for brands to utilize omnichannel strategy in their marketing communications.
-According to the definition, omnichannel marketing is an approach in which brands provide seamless customer experiences regardless which touchpoint(s) a customer is at in a certain point in time.
+Consumer behavior patterns described above create a need for brands to utilize an omnichannel strategy in their marketing communications.
+According to the definition, omnichannel marketing is an approach in which brands provide seamless customer experiences regardless of which touchpoint(s) a customer is at a certain point in time.

 The goal is to let customers shift from offline to online channels, as well as from one online platform to another without any barriers and being able to have an uninterrupted experience with a brand.